Top Secret Drum Corps: Drumming style

-Basel drumming style is militaristic, derived from the military drumming drills of Swiss soldiers dating back to the Middle Ages.
+Basel drumming style is militaristic, derived from the drumming drills of Swiss soldiers dating back to the Middle Ages.
 Top Secret in many ways adheres to the military nature of Basel drumming, but differs in many respects.
 Its drummers play at a much faster rate.
 Also, while traditional Basel drumming is somber and favors traditional marching tunes (accompanied by fifes during the Fasnacht), Top Secret's drumming style is upbeat and playful.
 Segments of their routines feature a rhumba, a drummer's duel, drumstick juggling, exploding flagpoles, and other crowd-pleasing details.

-Perhaps because of their 18th century uniforms and precision work, the band is often referred to as a military band or a part of the Swiss Army, but it is not affiliated with any military unit.
+Likely due to their 18th-century uniforms and precision work, the band is often referred to as a military band or a part of the Swiss Army, but it is not affiliated with any military unit.

-Ongoing success
+Career

 Since its 2003 performance at Edinburgh, Top Secret has enjoyed worldwide success.
 They have performed at various venues in Europe, the United States, Australia and at the 2008 South African Tattoo held from 11 to 14 September 2008.
 In 2011, they performed at the Quebec City Military Tattoo.

 They are the subject of a documentary film by Swiss television which recounts their rise to fame at the Royal Edinburgh Military Tattoo.
 A feature film based on the Edinburgh endeavour is currently in the works with Insert Films, Switzerland.

 Top Secret made an appearance on an episode of the 2014 series of Ant and Dec's Saturday Night Takeaway, as the act for the "End of the Show" show.
 In their routine, show presenters Ant and Dec joined in as drummers, colour-inverted versions of the drummers' jackets (Ant and Dec wore white; the drummers always wear off-black).
 The routine included the ever-present drummers' duel, the stick juggle, and the fire-stick routine.

 A Top Secret Drum Corps drumming loop features heavily on British electronic music band The Prodigy's 2015 release "The Day Is My Enemy", which also became the title of the album released the same year.
 The Prodigy's founder and producer Liam Howlett is said to be a big fan of the Top Secret Drum Corps and asked permission to record a drum section for use on the band's album.

 In May 2016, Top Secret Drum Corps provided one of the performances in the 90th Birthday Celebration for Elizabeth II, the Queen of the UK and 14 Commonwealth realms.

-For Elizabeth II's Platinum Jubilee the Top Secret Drum Corps performed at the pageant on 15 May, 2022.
+For Elizabeth II's Platinum Jubilee, the Top Secret Drum Corps performed at the pageant on 15 May 2022 and they are featured in the soundtrack of Mission: Impossible – Dead Reckoning Part One.
+They provided drum backing for the flag parade during the final of the Eurovision Song Contest 2025 in Basel.